 Choosing a Collar or Harness for Leash Training Your Cat

-Collars are good for cats for identification purposes and to hang a bell on, but not great for using with a leash.
+Collars are good for cats for identification purposes and to hang a bell on, but not great to use with a leash.
+Additionally, any collar placed on a cat should be easy release which is another reason not to use a leash with a collar on a cat.
 Cats are built differently than dogs and they can easily slip out of a collar that is attached to a leash.
 Harnesses are much more secure for walking a cat with, especially when you are first training it.

 Choosing a Leash for Your Cat

-Lightweight leashes that are four to six feet long are ideal for leash training cats of all sizes.
-Retractable leashes and leashes that are longer are okay to use once a cat is trained, but stick to a manageable length and leash weight at first.
+Lightweight leashes that are 4 to 6 feet long are ideal for leash training cats of all sizes.
+Retractable leashes and leashes that are longer are okay to use once a cat is trained but stick to a manageable length and leash weight at first.

 Let Your Cat Adjust to the Harness

 Once your cat has an appropriately sized harness on, allow it to get used to it.
-Let your cat sniff it and give them treats while it does so.
+Let your cat sniff it and give it treats while it does so.

 Keep in mind that the length of time that it takes for a cat to get used to wearing a harness will vary from cat to cat.
 A harness may not bother your cat at all or it may take several hours or days for your cat to adjust.
 Be sure to praise your cat and give it treats while it has the harness on.
 Do not leave the harness on for more than a few minutes if your cat is frightened by it, but increase the time it spends wearing the harness each time you put it on.
 Work your way up to leaving the harness on for an hour.
 If your cat is walking around normally while wearing the harness, then you are ready to take the next step in leash training.

 Let Your Cat Adjust to the Leash